 - The student's letter of interest

 Applicants will be contacted by CAPS to coordinate an interview.
-Interviews are conducted by the Director and other CAPS staff and typically last 30-45 minutes.
-Applicants for practicum placement will be contacted by CAPS about their status approximately 1-2 weeks after their interview.
+Interviews are conducted by CAPS staff and typically last 30-45 minutes.
+Applicants for practicum placement will be contacted by CAPS about their status by mid-April.